sharkstrading/telegram-notifier/readme.md

 Telegram notifier that can be used as an alarm clock.
 Use this app to be awakened at a set time, but only if there are new messages.

 This app was made to listen on one or more channels.
-These channels can be listened to using the `chatId`.
+These channels can be listened to using the `chatId` as specified in the config file.

 ## Obtaining the chatId